ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphere_80_upgrade.md

    If the versions are not correct, complete the following steps to install the firmware and driver:
    1. Put the host into maintenance mode.
    2. Locate the firmware file `9461-16i_nopad.rom` and the driver file `Broadcom-lsi-mr3_7.723.03.00-1OEM.700.1.0.15843807_20654446-package.zip`.
    3. Copy the driver file to a file that is accessible to the ESXi host.
-This can be either a local datastore, an NFS share that is mounted on the host, or the vSAN datastore (if the host is part of a vSAN cluster).
+The file location can be a local datastore, an NFS share that is mounted on the host, or the vSAN datastore (if the host is part of a vSAN cluster).
    4. To install the driver, run the command `esxcli storcli /c0 download file=9461-16i_nopad.rom`.
    5. To install the firmware, run the command `esxcli software vib install -d /<root>/Broadcom-lsi-mr3_7.723.03.00-1OEM.700.1.0.15843807_20654446-package.zip`, where `<root>` is the directory where you placed the file in a previous step.
    6. Restart the host.
    7. Repeat steps a, b, and c to verify that the correct versions are installed.
    8. Repeat the procedure for all hosts.

-   If you have 10 GbE NICs in your hosts, you must apply new NIC drivers.
+   If you have 10 GbE NICs in your hosts, you must install new NIC drivers.
 Complete the following steps for each host:

    You do not need to complete the steps if you have 25 GbE NICs.
    {: note}

    1. Obtain the new NIC drivers for 10 GbE NICs from IBM Support.
 The file name is `Intel-i40en_2.9.2.0-1OEM.800.1.0.20613240_24226995.zip`.
    2. Put the host into maintenance mode.
    3. Copy the driver file to a file accessible to the ESXi host.
-This can be either a local datastore, an NFS share that is mounted on the host, or the vSAN datastore (if the host is part of a vSAN cluster).
+The file location can be a local datastore, an NFS share that is mounted on the host, or the vSAN datastore (if the host is part of a vSAN cluster).
    4. Decompress the file repeatedly until you have a directory structure.
 For example, `/<root>/vib20/i40en/INT_bootbank_i40en_2.9.2.0-1OEM.800.1.0.20613240.vib`, where `<root>` is the root directory where you copied the driver-compressed file.
 The location varies according to your environment.
    5. To install the driver, run the command `esxcli software vib install –v /<root>/vib20/i40en/INT_bootbank_i40en_2.9.2.0-1OEM.800.1.0.20613240.vib`.
    6. Restart the host.
 Then, verify that the firmware and driver are at the appropriate levels and run the command `esxcli network nic get –n vmnic0`.
    7. Remediate each host in turn.
-After remediation, ensure to pull the host out of maintenance mode.
+After remediation, take the host out of maintenance mode.

-Update your IBM Support ticket to indicate that your upgrade is complete and request that the IBM Cloud for VMware database be updated to reflect that the cluster is vSphere 8.
+Update your IBM Support ticket to indicate that your upgrade is complete and request that the VMware Solutions database is updated to reflect that the version of the cluster is vSphere 8.

-There are several methods to upgrade your ESXi hosts.
-For more information, see [Overview of the ESXi Host Upgrade Process](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/7-0/esxi-upgrade-7-0.html){: external}.
+To upgrade your ESXi hosts, see [Overview of the ESXi Host Upgrade Process](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/7-0/esxi-upgrade-7-0.html){: external}.
 If you need to access an ISO file or upgrade bundle as part of your selected method, [contact IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).

 If the upgrade process fails immediately and the `host cannot enter maintenance mode` error message is displayed, shut down the Zerto ZVAs and try again.
 The ZVRA VMs automatically start as each server comes out of remediation.
 For more information about continuing Zerto Replication during the upgrade process, see [How to place a host with an associated VRA into maintenance mode](https://www.zerto.com/myzerto/knowledge-base/how-to-place-a-host-with-an-associated-vra-into-maintenance-mode/){: external}.
 {: note}

-### Procedure to update ESXi host licenses
+## Procedure to update ESXi host licenses
 {: #vs_vsphere_80_upgrade-license-update-esxi}

-To update the ESXi host licenses, you must first retrieve your new vSphere licenses from the IBM Cloud console.
+To update the ESXi host licenses, you must first retrieve your new vSphere licenses from the {{site.data.keyword.cloud_notm}} console.
 For more information, see [Retrieving VCF license keys](/docs/vmwaresolutions?topic=vmwaresolutions-licenses_vcf-licenses).

 1. From the **Licenses** page, click **+ Add New Licenses**.
 2. Enter the new vSphere 8 license keys in the **New Licenses** field.
 If you have multiple vSphere 8 license keys, input the all of the licenses in the **New Licenses** filed, enter a name for each license, and click **OK**.